-Instruments are shipped with the latest versions of firmware and SD1 software.
-To use an older instrument with PathWave Test Sync Executive, the firmware and SD1 software must be upgraded to the versions recommended in the product page following the guidelines in the tables above.
-SD1 software is available at Keysight SD1 Software.
+Instruments are shipped with the latest versions of firmware and software.
+To use an older instrument with PathWave Test Sync Executive, the firmware and software must be upgraded to the versions recommended in the product page following the guidelines at the links above.

 Firmware is available at Keysight PXI Products, on the Technical Support page for your specific instruments, see the Drivers, Firmware & Software tab.